Rayhan72-max/Assignment-11/README.md

-# CarHub : A car rental rhop
+# CarHub : A car rental shop

 ## This is a car rental shop.This platform enables seamless car booking system.
 ## 🚀 Key Features :